metu-sparg/higrid/README.md

 #### Real Music Recordings with Eigenmike em32

 These recordings were made during the rehearsals of [Nemeth Quartet](http://www.nemethquartet.com) at the [Erimtan Museum](http://erimtanmuseum.org/) recital hall in Ankara, Turkey on March, 7.
-2017 and used here to demonstrate the capabilities of HiGRID with a real recording. **The recordings are copyrighted and should not used without permission.**
+2017 and used here to demonstrate the capabilities of HiGRID with a real recording. **The recordings are copyrighted and should not used without explicit permission.**

 ## Installation